gardenjs/gardenjs/README.md

 ## Supported Frameworks

 HTML snippets are rendered by default.
 The support of JS frameworks is realized by renderer plugins.
 There are currently plugins for <a href="https://github.com/gardenjs/render-plugin-svelte" target="_blank">Svelte</a>, <a href="https://github.com/gardenjs/render-plugin-vue" target="_blank">Vue</a> and <a href="https://github.com/gardenjs/render-plugin-react" target="_blank">React</a>.
-You can also easily create plugins for other frameworks.
-Contact us, for example we will be happy to create a repository for your renderer plugin.
+You can also easily create plugins for other frameworks, see the documentation.
+Contact us, we will be happy to create a repository for your renderer plugin.

 ## Contributing